Updated April 20, 2023

 - There are 25 stories in total

-- Analysts are able to handle five stories a week
+- Analysts can handle five stories a week

-- Developers are able to handle five stories a week
+- Developers can handle five stories a week

 In this situation, work simply piles up at the testers’ end.
 At the end of Week 1, the situation will be as follows: